jmqd/number-persistence/PERFORMANCE.md

       30.165656130 seconds time elapsed
 ```

-## Implemented with dynamic programming
+## Trial with dynamic programming

-Showed slower runtimes -- due to last-level cache misses and register LOAD times
+Basically, showed slower runtimes.
+Last-level cache misses and register LOAD
-preventing hitting high instructions per cycle.
-Given that each individual unit of
-work is expected to be considerably cheap, DP is likely a bad fit for this problem.
+times were high.
+Ultimately, for this problem, DP is a bad fit because the tree
-Knew that going in, but worth testing.
-Workloads that took ~294 seconds w/o DP were
-taking ~330 seconds with DP.
-Clearly we saved ourselves some work, but not much.
+of multiplication subproblems do not sufficiently overlap.
+Fundamentally, just
+doing the math on the CPU is faster than the hash lookups.

-Reducing the search space as cleverly as possible will be the best efficiency improvement.
+Reducing the search space as cleverly as possible will be the best efficiency
+improvement.
 As for performance, we just need to pipeline as fast as possible.
-Probably do some loop
+Probably do some loop unrolling and reduce unnecessary copies and intermediate
-unrolling and reduce unnecessary copies and intermediate results is the best.
+results is the best.

 ## Removed unnecessary intermediate BigUint in fold accumulator

-Also used u8 instead of u32 where possible to pack more bits into the cache lines.
+Also used u8 instead of u32 where possible to pack more bits into the cache
+lines.

 Got ~2x speedup.